hpaluch/url-shortener/README.md

 	lein test

-To run url shortener (note - you will need to replace localhost in src/url_shortener/core.clj with your url):
+To run url shortener (note - for non local use you may need  to replace http://localhost in src/url_shortener/core.clj with your url/port):

 	lein run